Ontario College Graduate Certificate in Geographic Information Systems - Applications Specialist

 You can obtain a Trent University Honours Bachelor of Science or Bachelor of Arts Degree in either Geography or Environmental Science/Studies and a Geographical Information Systems Ontario College Graduate Certificate in four years, with the third year spent studying at Fleming College.
 In other words, get both qualifications in four years - instead of five.
 For details, see Trent/Fleming Joint Degree, Geographical Information Systems Special Emphasis.

-If you are a graduate of the Geomatics Technician program from the School of Military Mapping, Mapping & Charting Establishment of the Canadian Armed Forces, at the QL5 Level, you are eligible to apply for advance standing into the second semester of the three-semester Geographic Information Systems - Applications Specialist or Geographic Information Systems - Cartographic Specialist graduate certificate programs.
+If you are a graduate of the Geomatics Technician program from the School of Military Mapping, Mapping and Charting Establishment of the Canadian Armed Forces, at the QL5 Level, you are eligible to apply for advance standing into the second semester of the three-semester Geographic Information Systems - Applications Specialist or Geographic Information Systems - Cartographic Specialist graduate certificate programs.
 For complete details see Transfer Credit Articulation Agreement.

 Other computer related programs that might be of interest to you include GIS - Cartographic Specialist.